Visiting the Philippines

 Holders of Taiwanese Passports and Hong Kong Certificates of Identity must get a special entry permit.

 Entrance.
-Visitors are allowed to bring in a personal allowance of duty free, including’ two cartons of cigarettes / two tins of pipe tobacco and a maximum of 1L alcoholic beverages.
-There are no restrictions on foreign currency you may carry.
+Visitors are allowed to bring in a personal allowance of duty-free, including’ two cartons of cigarettes/two tins of pipe tobacco and a maximum of 1L alcoholic beverages.
+There are no restrictions on the foreign currency you may carry.

 Exit.
-Export of antiques requires a certificate from the National Museum.
+The export of antiques requires a certificate from the National Museum.
 There are strict prohibitions on the transport of certain environmental products, particularly those associated with protected or endangered species.
 Also, you cannot take more than 5,000php currency out of the country.

 Health & Immunizations